epfl-cs358/2025sp-hexapolo/README.md

 ## Software Requirements

+### OS

+- **Linux** running on your computer.
+Use whatever distro you prefer, nevertheless you might stumble into less trouble running a debian based distro.
+- **Linux (Debian)** running on the RPi1

+### Dependencies

 Due to the multiple features of our project, the use of computer vision and audio processing, a large, yet lightweight, set of dependencies need to be installed.
 They are all listed in the following file below :

 - [Dependencies List](software/requirements.txt)

+Amoung the list of software requirements, you'll find program that are crucial to make this project work.

+- **Minicom :** serial communication program used to run program in the Raspberry Pi from remote shell.
+This solution is heavily used and eliminates the need to connect additional peripherals to the RPi1 for control.
+[Minicon GitLab repository](https://salsa.debian.org/minicom-team/minicom)

 ## Installation

+`pip download --no-binary :all: -r .requirements.txt`

 ## Project Structure